 But before going further, let’s see what Perfmatters is and how it helps with speed optimization.

-If you have been in the blogging and WordPress industry for a while, you probably know Perfmatters.
-It is one of the best and most lightweight performance optimization plugins.
+If you have been in the blogging and WordPress ecosystem for a while, you probably know Perfmatters.
+The plugin is the brainchild of Brian Jackson, who created it with his brother Brett Jackson under forgemedia LLC.

 - Limiting post revisions